mateuszbaransanok/BubbleCV/README.md

 This CV template is provided under the [Creative Commons CC BY 4.0](LICENSE) license.
 You are free to use, modify, and distribute the template for personal or professional purposes, as long as you acknowledge the original source.

+## Contribution

+Contributions are very welcome.
+Please ensure the proposed feature/bugfix works fine with pdflatex engine before you submit a merge request.

+## Issues

+If you encounter any problems, please leave [issue](../../issues/new), along with a detailed description.